I will give you a clue – it is a lot more than turning on your webcam 😊

 So what we can we do to ensure we are vividly visible in the new working world?

-- Be More Beyonce – pre-2020 we never would have thought of building our work connections as something we solely did on-line, however if we think about some of the most visible celebrities in the world & the wide reach of their connections – this is something they have perfected.
+- Be More Beyonce – pre-2020 we never would have thought of building our work connections as something we solely did on-line, however if we think about some of the most visible celebrities in the world and the wide reach of their connections – this is something they have perfected.
 Beyonce has 155m followers on Instagram – who she engages with through being visible and posting regular updates which creates the perception of connection with her followers.
 Just how often do you engage with your connections?

 - (Deep breath for this one…) Ditch Email – in the past we would email a colleague to get help or input but this leads to ‘closed’ and stilted discussions.
 Instead use a collaboration tool which can enable a more open, fluid conversation. e.g. Microsoft Teams or Slack.
 That way people can pitch in if they have something to share or simply just by reading what you are discussing it might help them with their challenge.